cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 Do you want to make a pure-ESM package?
 Then you do not want to use `"moduleResolution": "node"` in `tsconfig.json`, and you will want to set `"type": "module"` in `package.json`.

 You may also need to explicitly import with `.js` extensions in your source code, even if you write `.ts`.

 This is awkward, and something the community is still grappling with.
+This is ACTUALLY one of the areas that a bundler can help, because by bundling, you don't ever encounter any actual imported files in the published artifacts.

 You will also probably use the "exports" field in package.json.

 If you have ever stumbled on this topic, you will probably want to see this link https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c